top of page

 of a book of poetry

-Nanyehi and Two Kettles
+Two Kettles Together

-Native American women who helped the Patriots
+Native American woman who fed the Patriots

 Bryan Station Women & Children